Emel Mathlouthi to rock French center in Vietnam

 According to the French cultural center L’Espace, a concert of the famous Tunisian-French singer Emel Mathlouthi is projected to be held at the main hall of this center at 8:00pm on September 8.

-According to the French cultural center L’Espace (Hanoi), a concert of the famous Tunisian-French singer Emel Mathlouthi is projected to be held at the main hall of this center at 8:00pm on September 8.
-Tickets are already available at L’Espace with the prices vary between VND 60,000 and 120,000.
+According to the French cultural center L’Espace (Hanoi), a concert featuring the renowned Tunisian-French singer Emel Mathlouthi is scheduled to take place at the main hall of this center at 8:00 PM on September 8, 2025.
+Tickets are currently available at L’Espace, with prices ranging from VND 80,000 to 150,000.

 Comments (0)